HacKanCuBa/blake2signer/docs/contrib.md

 After that, install dependencies with `poetry install --remove-untracked`.

+### Special considerations

+When working with BLAKE3, please import the `blake3` function from the `hashers` submodule: `from blake2signer.hashers import blake3` instead of importing it directly from its package.
+This is due to the fact that the package is optional, and it may not be installed.
+That module handles it properly and will raise an exception when the function is called without the package installed.

 ### Making PRs

 Write your code.
 Then create a changelog fragment using `scriv create` with a short description of your changes in the corresponding category (added, changed, fixed, etc.).